browserengineering/book/book/animations.md

 Width/height animations
 =======================

 What about layout-inducing DOM animations?
+As I explained earlier in the chapter, these animations are usually not advisable because of the way text layout jumps, but do make sense for some input-based resize animations---think browser window resizing, or resizing the input area in a text input field, via a mouse gesture.
+But as always, it's a good exercise to try it out and see how it looks and performs for yourself.
+Let's do that.

  At the moment, our browser doesn't support any layout-inducing CSS properties that would be useful to animate, so let's add support for `width` and `height`, then animate them.
-These CSS properties do pretty much what they say: force the width or height of a layout object to be the specified value in pixels, as opposed to the default behavior that sizes an element to contain block and inline descendants.
+These CSS properties do pretty much what they
+ say: force the width or height of a layout object to be the specified value in pixels, as opposed to the default behavior that sizes an element to contain block and inline descendants.
 If as a result the descendants don't fit, they will *overflow* in a natural way.
 This usually means overflowing the bottom edge of the block ancestor, because we'll use `width` to determine the area for line breaking.[^overflow]

 [^overflow]: By default, overflowing content draws outside the bounds of the parent layout object.
 We discussed overflow to some extent in